-- 4-4.1.
-Definition.
+- 4-4.1 Definition.
 Common open space is land and/or water bodies used for recreation, amenity or buffer; it shall be freely accessible to all residents and property owners of a development, where required by this Ordinance.
 Open space shall not be occupied by buildings or structures other than those in conjunction with the use of the open space, roads, or parking nor shall it include the yards or lots of residential dwelling units required to meet minimum lot area or parking area requirements. - 4-4.2 Purpose.
 The purpose of this section is to ensure adequate open space for high density residential development; to integrate recreation, landscaping, greenery and/or natural areas into such projects; to promote the health and safety of residents of such projects; and to compensate for the loss of open space inherent in single-family residential projects. - 4-4.3 Where Required.
 The following uses/projects consisting of nine or more units shall provide common open space in the amounts prescribed:

-Common Open Space

-Proposed Uses/Projects Ratio (% Lot)

-Cluster Developments 15%
+Proposed Uses/Projects Common Open Space Ratio (% Lot) Cluster Developments Townhouse Projects Mobile/Manufactured Home Parks Multi-family Projects 15% 15 15 20 Muin-iamily Projects 20

-Townhouse Projects 15

-Mobile/Manufactured Home Parks 15

-Multi-family Projects 20